ricardo-figueiredo-avalara/avataxbr-clients/README.md

-# avataxbr-snippets
+# avataxbr-sdk
-Snippets for Avatax Brazil
+Clients for Avatax Brazil